Think about a partner you had that maybe started strong in your program, but whose engagement diminished over time.

 Increased revenue is, without a question, the most obvious indicator of success, but you should also consider other aspects of partner engagement when tracking and analyzing your partner program.

-Every partner relationship relies on communication, and you should see regular access to your portal as a sign that you have engaged partners.
+Every channel partner relationship relies on communication, and you should see regular access to your portal as a sign that you have engaged partners.
 You can track and measure activity in the partner program portals to see how engaged your partners are.

 The number of marketing campaigns your partners run to promote your business should be a good indicator of their enthusiasm.